rnitta/commit_artist/README.md

 # Commit Artist

-This is a CLI tool to beautify latest commit of your git repository.
+A CLI tool to beautify latest commit of your git repository.

 ![DEMO](./doc/demo.png)